tadatitam/info-flow-experiments/AdFisher/README.md

 built on the NumPy, SciPy, and matplotlib packages.
 We use the stemming package to stem words, and the nltk stopwords corpus for identifying stopwords.

+After installing the requirements, please visit **/examples** to view how to run sample scripts.

 **If the scripts stop working after a period of time (~few months), try updating Selenium to the latest version using**
 ```
 sudo pip install -U selenium